-PKINIT utilizes ephemeral-ephemeral Diffie-Hellman keys in combination with digital signature keys as the primary, required mechanism.
-It also allows for the use of RSA keys and/or (static) Diffie-Hellman certificates.
-Note in particular that PKINIT supports the use of separate signature and encryption keys.
+PKINIT utilizes ephemeral-ephemeral Diffie-Hellman keys in combination with DSA keys as the primary, required mechanism.
+Note that PKINIT supports the use of separate signature and encryption keys.

 PKINIT enables access to Kerberos-secured services based on initial authentication utilizing public key cryptography.
 PKINIT utilizes standard public key signature and encryption data formats within the standard Kerberos messages.
 The basic mechanism is as follows: The user sends an AS-REQ message to the KDC as before, except that if that user is to use public key cryptography in the initial authentication step, his certificate and a signature accompany the initial request in the preauthentication fields.
 Upon receipt of this request, the KDC verifies the certificate and issues a ticket granting ticket (TGT) as before, except that the encPart from the AS-REP message carrying the TGT is now encrypted utilizing either a Diffie-Hellman derived key or the user's public key.
 This message is authenticated utilizing the public key signature of the KDC.